spotinst/help/src/docs/ocean/features/auto-upgrade-aks-patch-version.md

 * Click **Auto Upgrade** at the bottom of the cluster overview screen (next to the control plane version), or click the **Auto Upgrade** tab.

-  >**Note**: If you have not run or scheduled an auto-upgrade in this cluster, the Auto-Upgrades tab appears with a **Scheduled Auto-Upgrade** button in the center of the screen.
+  >**Note**: If you have not run or scheduled an auto-upgrade in this cluster, the Auto-Upgrades tab appears with a **Scheduled Update** button in the center of the screen.
 Otherwise, lists are displayed as shown below.

 ![screen-history](https://github.com/user-attachments/assets/a6a8f177-00ce-4dce-a868-2a659e73bb32)